-Insurance debtors and creditors are recognised the host syndicate is on risk.
+Insurance debtors and creditors are recognised when the host syndicate is on risk.
 These include amounts only due from host syndicate.
 These are classified as 'insurance debtors and creditors' as they are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
-Insurance debtors are measured at amortised cost less any provision for impairments.
+Insurance debtors are measured at amortised cost less any provision for impairment.
 Insurance creditors are stated at amortised cost.
-The Syndicate does not have any debtors directly with policyholders, all transactions occur via an intermediary.

-(j) Other debtors
+(i) Other debtors